 If your items are lost, stolen or damaged, you must report it to the relevant authorities, such as the police or your airline operator, and get a written report from them.
-If you don't report lost or stolen items to the relevant authorities, we won't pay your claim.

 For any claims relating to a lost or stolen mobile phone or device with phone capabilities, you must block the International Mobile Equipment Identity (IMEI) number and keep proof that this IMEI number has been blocked.